TPOF Worldviews

 1.1 Freedom Of Indifferent Choice

-STEP 1-1: Advance from the "freedom of indifferent choice", where willful actions are made without clear preference, —to "questioning the reasons" underlying these choices.
+STEP 1-1: Advance from the “freedom of indifferent choice,” where willful actions are made without clear preference—to “questioning the reasons” underlying these choices.

 1.2 Freedom Of Choice

-STEP 1-2: Advance from "freedom of choice", where decisions are made based on personal preferences, —to "questioning desire", whether it is dictating those choices.
+STEP 1-2: Advance from “freedom of choice,” where decisions are made based on personal preferences—to “questioning desire,” whether it is dictating those choices.

 1.3 Free Necessity Of One's Nature

-STEP 1-3: Advance from the "free necessity" of expressing one’s given nature, —to "questioning one's nature", whether it has been shaped by and reacts in a fixed way to external causes.
+STEP 1-3: Advance from the “free necessity” of expressing one’s given nature—to “questioning one's nature,” whether it has been shaped by and reacts in a fixed way to external causes.

-Realism holds that the external world is the primary reality, observable and objective.
-In this view, free will is defined as the "free necessity" of expressing one's given nature—acting not randomly, but from the internal necessity of what one is.
-This aligns with Realism, which sees beings as shaped by their nature.
-Yet Realism also questions this freedom, since it acknowledges that human nature may itself be determined by external causes, acting in fixed and predictable ways.
+Realism holds that the external world is the primary reality—observable and objective.
+Here, free will is seen as “free necessity”: acting not randomly, but from the inner necessity of who one is.
+This aligns with Realism’s view of beings shaped by their nature.
+Yet it also leads to “questioning one's nature,” since it may be shaped by external causes, making behavior fixed and limiting true self-determination.

 1.4 Conduct Of Character

-STEP 1-4: Advance from "conduct of character", the freedom to act on ideas that align with one’s character, —to "questioning character", whether it is shaped by pre-existing ideas, emotions, and the necessities of one’s characterological disposition.
+STEP 1-4: Advance from “conduct of character,” the freedom to act on ideas that align with one’s character—to “questioning character,” whether it is shaped by pre-existing ideas, emotions, and the necessities of one’s characterological disposition.

-Idealism holds that the world gains meaning only through ideas, which give life purpose and direction.
-In this view, free will—“conduct of character”—means acting on ideas that resonate with one’s inner nature.
-This aligns with Idealism’s emphasis on the formative power of ideas.
-The Idealist questions this freedom in a way consistent with Idealism, as it involves examining whether character, emotions, and the necessities of one’s inner disposition are themselves shaped by pre-existing ideas.
+Idealism holds that the world gains meaning through ideas, which give life purpose and direction.
+In this view, free will—“conduct of character”—means acting on ideas that reflect one’s inner nature.
+This fits Idealism’s focus on the formative power of ideas.
+Yet freedom also involves “questioning character”—examining whether one’s dispositions, emotions, and inner nature are themselves shaped by prior ideas, rather than freely chosen.

 1.5 Conscious Motive

-STEP 1-5: Advance from the "knower" who knows what to do but does not act, or the "doer" who acts without knowledge, —to the "knowing doer" who acts out of knowledge.
+STEP 1-5: Advance from the “knower” who knows what to do but does not act, or the “doer” who acts without knowledge—to the “knowing doer” who acts out of knowledge.

 1.6 Practical Decision

-STEP 1-6: Advance from the freedom of "practical decision", where deliberate and rational choices guide one’s life, —to "questioning rational decisions", whether these decisions occur in me compelled by rational necessity.
+STEP 1-6: Advance from the freedom of “practical decision,” where deliberate and rational choices guide one’s life—to “questioning rational decisions,” whether these decisions occur in me compelled by rational necessity.

 1.7 Ability To Do What You Want

-STEP 1-7: Advance from the freedom of having the "ability to do what you want", —to "questioning the strongest motive", whether your actions are compelled by the inescapable necessity of the strongest motive.
+STEP 1-7: Advance from the freedom of having the ability to “do what you want”—to “questioning the strongest motive,” whether your actions are compelled by the inescapable necessity of the strongest motive.

 1.8 Unconditioned Will Impulse

-STEP 1-8: Advance from the freedom of an "unconditioned will impulse", where acts of will appear to be an absolute beginning, —to "questioning invisible causes", whether unseen internal causes may have dictated the act of will.
+STEP 1-8: Advance from the freedom of an “unconditioned will impulse,” where acts of will appear to be an absolute beginning—to “questioning invisible causes,” whether unseen internal causes may have dictated the act of will.

 1.9 Known Reason

-STEP 1-9: Advance from the freedom of action based on a "known reason", —to "questioning the origin" of these thoughts and their authenticity as products of genuine thinking.
+STEP 1-9: Advance from the freedom of action based on a “known reason”—to “questioning the origin” of these thoughts and their authenticity as products of genuine thinking.

 1.10 Force Of Heart

-STEP 1-10: Advance from the freedom of the "force of heart", where compassion prevails over cold intellectual reasoning, —to "questioning emotional drives", recognizing that motives are shaped by thoughts before evoking an emotional response in the heart.
+STEP 1-10: Advance from the freedom of the “force of heart,” where compassion prevails over cold intellectual reasoning—to “questioning emotional drives,” recognizing that motives are shaped by thoughts before evoking an emotional response in the heart.

 1.11 Idolized Love

-STEP 1-11: Advance from the freedom of "idolized love", where idealistic thoughts elevate feelings of love, —to "questioning the source of love", recognizing that love depends on the thoughts we form about the beloved.
+STEP 1-11: Advance from the freedom of “idolized love,” where idealistic thoughts elevate feelings of love—to “questioning the source of love,” recognizing that love depends on the thoughts we form about the beloved.

 1.12 Seeing The Good

-STEP 1-12: Advance from "blind love", where flaws are overlooked, —to "seeing the good", recognizing that love depends on perceiving good qualities, shaped by the virtuous perception-picture we form of the loved one during the perception process.
+STEP 1-12: Advance from “blind love,” where flaws are overlooked—to “seeing the good,” recognizing that love depends on perceiving good qualities, shaped by the virtuous perception-picture we form of the loved one during the perception process.

 top